amandeepmittal/amanhimself.dev/content/posts/how-i-configure-vscode-for-everything.md

 ## Themes

-The first thing I did was install themes that I see all day.
+The first thing I did was install themes that I saw all day.
 I like my editor to be charming and appealing.
 Thus, I used the following themes for different purposes.

 - fairyFloss (most of the time, because I love purple backgrounds).
-- Dracula Official (I used this with my [iTerm](https://www.iterm2.com/) setup and switch between it and fairyFloss).
+- Dracula Official (I used this with my [iTerm](https://www.iterm2.com/) setup and switched between it and fairyFloss).
 - Night Owl (just to try something new).
 - Material-Icon-Theme (for file icons).